-In conclusion, we addressed strong-coupling quantum Carnot thermal machines in the quasi-static limit.
-We have revealed that the quantum thermal machine allows for multiple definitions for the figure of merit at strong couplings.
-As a result, there exists an ambiguity when unveiling the strong coupling effect on maximum efficiency.
-Specifically, we proposed two possible definitions, dubbed inside and outside ones.
-We have analytically shown that the inside definition which just considers the energetics of the working substance exactly recovers the Carnot limit at strong couplings, thereby implying that there is no strong coupling effect on the maximum efficiency.
-In contrast, we demonstrated that the outside definition which evaluates the gain from the perspective of the external system upon which the quantum thermal machine acts predicts a suppression effect of the strong coupling, rendering the Carnot limit unattainable at strong couplings.
+In conclusion, we addressed strong-coupling quantum Carnot thermal machines in the quasi-static limit with a pure analytical treatment, with the consideration that it is challenging to numerically implement a proper quasi-static thermodynamic cycle.
+We revealed that the quantum thermal machine allows for multiple definitions for the figure of merit at strong couplings.
+As a result, one cannot reach conclusive results regarding the strong coupling effect on maximum efficiency.
+Specifically, we proposed two possible definitions, dubbed excess and hybrid ones.
+We have analytically shown that the excess definition which just considers the energetics of the working substance exactly recovers the Carnot limit at strong couplings, thereby implying that there is no strong coupling effect on the maximum efficiency.
+In contrast, we demonstrated that the hybrid definition which evaluates the gain from the perspective of the external system upon which the quantum thermal machine acts predicts a suppression effect of the strong coupling, rendering the Carnot limit unattainable at strong couplings.
 Notably, the latter result extends that in Ref. \cite{Liu.22.PRE} to regimes beyond the linear response.
-Our results thus point out that it is necessary to first gauge the the definition for the figure of merit before trying to elucidate the exact role of strong coupling in shaping the performance.
-We believe our work will contribute to further investigation in the field of strong-coupling quantum thermodynamics and quantum thermal machines.
+Our results thus point out that it is necessary to first gauge the definition for the figure of merit before trying to elucidate the strong coupling effect on the performance.
+We believe this work highlights an important issue in the field and will lead to further investigations on the nature of strong-coupling quantum thermodynamics and quantum thermal machines.